AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 *It's a big bad world out there*.

-Maybe, maybe not, but it's certainly a big *complicated* world out there and data modelling is used to take a very (very) small section and define a representation.
+Maybe, maybe not, but it's certainly a big *complicated* world out there and data modelling is used to define a representation of a very (very) small sub-section and the specific information that is needed for a certain purpose.

 For example:

-* There are many Schools, but they all have various things in common:
+There are many Schools, but they all have various things in common:
 * A Location
 * A Head Teacher
 * Many Teachers
+* Many pupils
+* Many ex-teachers
+* Many ex-pupils
+* Many classrooms
+* Many (many) books
+* Many (many) pieces of equipment
+* Many extra-curriculum activities
+* and so on....

+Even in such a small example the list can seem endless.
+But if you simply want your application to perform a simple task, you need to limit the information to the essentials.

+For example, advertising special events for all schools in the area:

+* School Name
+* School Location
+* Head Teacher
+* Type of Event
+* Date of Event
+* Teacher Organizing the Event

+Each of these are referred to as **Entities** - basically the "things" that we want to store information about.

+The information that we want to store about them are the **Attributes**, such as Name, and Qualifications for the teachers.

+Then there are various relationships between the entities.
+For example, usually a school only has one head teacher, and many teachers (and usually the head teacher is also a teacher).

+The process of analyzing and defining this information, together with the relationships between them, is called Data Modelling.

 ### Concepts {#concepts}